Analysis | Why the Strongman of Belarus Is Fighting for Survival

 8. What can the U.S. and the EU do?

-They have condemned the conduct of the election and the violence, but may lack the will and the leverage to do much more.
-Both courted Lukashenko as he turned West in response to the Russian pressure, with Pompeo becoming the highest-ranking U.S. official to visit Minsk in a quarter-century in February.
-The EU is weighing a renewal of sanctions that it previously lifted against Lukashenko’s regime, though the requirement for unanimity among member states makes agreement difficult.
-While Pompeo said on a visit to the Czech Republic Aug.
-12 that the U.S. will “try our best to deliver” freedom to Belarus, in reality the Trump administration’s attention may turn increasingly to November’s presidential election.
+They have condemned the conduct of the election and the violence, but may lack the will to do much more.
+In a conference call on Aug.
+19, EU leaders held back from asking for fresh elections in Belarus as German Chancellor Angela Merkel said she tried and failed to reach Lukashenko by phone.
+Despite many of the EU’s 27 members backing a new vote, the bloc managed only to call for “dialog” and for a peaceful transition of power.
+It said that previously announced sanctions on people responsible for violence and vote-rigging would be introduced as soon as possible.
+Pompeo, who became the highest-ranking U.S. official to visit Minsk in a quarter-century in February, said on a visit to the Czech Republic Aug.
+12 that the U.S. would “try our best” to deliver freedom to Belarus.
+In reality the Trump administration’s attention may turn increasingly to November’s U.S. presidential election.

 For more articles like this, please visit us at bloomberg.com